kmcgregor123456/CVNRimagingCore/README.md

 # TELOMERE IS CURRENTLY DOWN.
 WORKING TO REPAIR.
+Replaced hard disk drive.

 This public repository tracks *IT and operations* (i.e., not science) for the Neuroimaging Core @ Atlanta VA CVNR / Emory University Department of Neurology.